-The history of Champ the lake monster
+The mysterious history of Champ, the lake monster

-Mystery, legend or myth?
+Mystery, legend, or myth?

 Is it possible Champ is the Adirondacks' very own Loch Ness Monster?

 Historians think Champ is probably a garfish, a class that includes lake sturgeon, which still live in Lake Champlain today.
 Champlain's description of the creature sounds very much like a garfish, albeit much larger than usual.

-The next famous account appears in the Plattsburgh Republican on Saturday, July 24, 1819.
+The next famous account appears in the Plattsburgh Republican newspaper on Saturday, July 24, 1819.
 Captain Crum was aboard a scow on Bulwagga Bay the previous Thursday morning when he reported a black monster, about 187 feet long and with a head resembling a sea horse, that reared more than 15 feet out of the water.
 He claimed the monster he saw had three teeth, eyes the color of a "a pealed [sic] onion," a white star on its forehead and "a belt of red around the neck."
 This is a remarkable level of detail concerning an object that was, according to the witness, some 200 yards away.

 1873 was a busy year for Champ.
 A New York Times story reported that a railroad crew had seen the head of an "enormous serpent" in Lake Champlain, with bright silvery scales that glistened in the sun.
 Both the men and the monster parted ways at that point.